airswap/explorer/README.md

 # explorer

-Automated s3 repo created by Vendor Service
+Initialized by the Vendor Service

+## Getting started
+This repository uses .nvmrc to manage node version, so run `nvm install` before `yarn` to make sure you are running the correct node version.